IS IT TERRITORY MARKING?

 The alternative treatment (much more work but no cost) is to use the scent off the cat’s own facial glands.
 This may be more effective, but it is only possible if you know where your cat rub rubs its chin in the house.
 Take a soft clean cotton cloth and tape it or pin it to the places you cat rubs.
 If you can identify several places, all the better.
 Use several cloths.
 When you are sure they have been rubbed, then hang up the cloth where the cat has sprayed.
 Do this daily rotating the cloths.

-If you have a cuddly cat you might be able to take a cloth and gently rub it against your cat’s cheek and chin.
+If you have a cuddly cat you might be able to put on fine cotton gloves and gently rub it against your cat’s cheek and chin then wipe on the spray site.
 Or use a flea comb to comb the facial area and then comb or rub against the spray site.
 But if you have a nervous cat, anxious about petting, this may freak it out.
 Do not persist, in this case, as the cat will become stressed and spray more.
 Use Feliway instead.

 As a last resort you can ask a vet to prescribe drugs.
 But medication is difficult to administer and is not a substitute for dealing with the causes of stress.
 Without a behaviour plan, cats will usually need to remain on medication for life (Landsberg 2001).

 HOW TO PROCEED

 Clean all the urine sites, see section on cleaning up cat pee.
 If you don’t do this thoroughly, you might as well not bother with anything else!
 Consider redecorating, repainting radiators etc. if the spraying has been going on a long time.

 After cleaning, spray with Feliway and plug in a Feliway Diffuser or use the cotton cloth technique daily for 30 days (twice daily or even three times in severe cases) on the site used for spraying.